 Facility Inspections

-In addition, this facility also received top notch inspections in recent years.
-We awarded them one of our better grades in that category, with a grade of A. These inspection ratings weigh several factors, including deficiencies, substantiated complaints and federal fines.
-You can find more information about each of these issues by obtaining copies of nursing homes' inspection reports.
+One of the many reasons this turned out to be a quality nursing home is that it received an A+ inspection grade.
+This is simply as good as it gets in this critical category.
+Inspection grades weigh several factors, including deficiencies, substantiated complaints and federal fines.
+You can find more information about each of these issues by reviewing copies of nursing homes' inspection reports.
 This particular nursing home received 6 deficiencies on its inspection report.
 Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Does this page answer your questions about Clark Fork Valley Nursing Home?